 - documentation standards for exceptions

-Redesign pay philosophy language for "minimum standard" commitments
+Redesign pay philosophy language for minimum standard commitments

 A market-led philosophy optimizes for external positioning.
 A living wage stance introduces a floor based on needs, which changes how you talk about: